 Coronary artery disease is the most prevalent form of heart disease, killing 365,914 people in 2017.
 The CDC estimates that about 6.7% of all adults over 20 years have the condition.
 In the United States, someone has a heart attack as a result of the condition every 40 seconds.

 The risk of heart disease increases with age, especially among men.
 Generally, the condition is also more common in men than in women.
-Men tend to develop heart problems earlier in life and are at an especially higher risk of coronary artery disease.
+This is because men tend to develop heart problems earlier in life and are at an especially higher risk of coronary artery disease.
 On the other hand, women are more likely to be affected by stroke, especially at an older age.

-Although symptoms of all heart diseases are similar, they can be specific depending on the type of heart disease.
+Although symptoms of all heart diseases are similar, they can be specific depending on the type.

 Arrhythmia: This condition occurs when your heart beats too slowly, too quickly, or simply irregularly.
 Patients may experience:

 - A racing heartbeat (tachycardia)